 Persons with Disabilities

 Various laws forbid discrimination against any person with physical, sensory, intellectual, or mental disabilities in employment, education, air travel, other public transportation, and access to health care.
-In practice, though, discrimination occurred in employment, education, and provision of state services, including public transportation.
+In practice, however, discrimination occurred in employment, education, and provision of state services, including public transportation.
 Children with disabilities attended school at a lower rate than other persons.
 There were regulations on accessibility, but accommodation for access to buildings and public transportation for persons with disabilities was rare.

 Both local and Indian-origin Tamils maintained they suffered longstanding, systematic discrimination in university education, government employment, housing, health services, language laws, and procedures for naturalization of noncitizens.
 Throughout the country, but especially in the north and east, Tamils reported security forces regularly monitored and harassed members of their community, especially activists and former or suspected former LTTE members.